(1) It shall be the duty of the Public Employees Retirement Board:

 (f) To hire an internal auditor to perform the duties described in section 84-1503.04 who meets the minimum standards as described in section 84-304.03;

 (g) To adopt and implement procedures for reporting information by employers, as well as testing and monitoring procedures in order to verify the accuracy of such information.
 The information necessary to determine membership shall be provided by the employer.
-The board shall adopt and promulgate rules and regulations and prescribe such forms necessary to carry out this subdivision.
+The board may adopt and promulgate rules and regulations and prescribe such forms necessary to carry out this subdivision.
 Nothing in this subdivision shall be construed to require the board to conduct onsite audits of political subdivisions for compliance with statutes, rules, and regulations governing the retirement systems listed in subdivision (1)(a) of this section regarding membership and contributions; and

 (h) To prescribe and furnish forms for the public retirement system plan reports required to be filed pursuant to sections 2-3228, 12-101, 14-567, 14-1805.01, 14-2111, 15-1017, 16-1017, 16-1037, 19-3501, 23-1118, 23-3526, 71-1631.02, and 79-987 through December 31, 2017.